 December 3 or 4.
 Tuesday.
 Bob Paine is conceited, and pretends to more knowledge and genius than he has.
 I have heard him say that he took more pleasure in solving a problem in algebra than in a frolic.
 He told me the other day, that he was as curious after a minute and particular knowledge of mathematics and philosophy as I could be about the laws of antiquity.
 By his boldness in company he makes himself a great many enemies; his aim in company is to be admired, not to be beloved.
 He asked me what Dutch commentator I meant?
-"Vinnius!" says he, (with a flush of real envy, I said, Vinnius. but pretended contempt,) "you cannot understand one page of Vinnius."
-He must know that human nature is disgusted with such incomplaisant behavior; besides, he has no right to say that I do not understand every word in Vinnius or even in for he knows nothing of me.
+I said, Vinnius.
+"Vinnius!" says he, (with a flush of real envy, but pretended contempt,) "you cannot understand one page of Vinnius."
+He must know that human nature is disgusted with such incomplaisant behavior; besides, he has no right to say that I do not understand every word in Vinnius or even in 1NA for he knows nothing of me.
 For the future let me act the part of a critical spy upon him; not that of an open, unsuspicious friend.
-Last superior court at Worcester, he dined in company with Mr. Gridley, Mr. Trowbridge, and several others. at Mr. Putnam's; and although a modest, attentive behavior would have best become him in such a company, yet he tried to
+Last superior court at Worcester, he dined in company with Mr. Gridley, Mr. Trowbridge, and several others, at Mr. Putnam's; and although a modest, attentive behavior would have best become him in such a company, yet he tried to engross the whole conversation to himself.
+He did the same in the evening, when all the judges of the superior court, with Mr. Winthrop, Sewall, &c., were present; and he did the same last Thanksgiving day at Colonel